skgusrb12/SSVEP-TSTRCA/README.md

 ## 1. Introduction

-This study
+This

-You can download the SSVEP EEG dataset from http://bci.med.tsinghua.edu.cn/
+If you want to run this code, which download the SSVEP EEG dataset from http://bci.med.tsinghua.edu.cn/

 ## 2. Usage

-- main_TSTRCA.m :
+- main_TSTRCA.m : main script of this sample code
-- TSTRCA_process.m :
+- TSTRCA_process.m : the main script of TSTRCA
-- first_step.m : Training classifier based on TSTRCA
+- first_step.m : Training stage of TSTRCA
-- second_step.m : Classifying SSVEPs frequnecy using TSTRCA-based classifier
+- second_step.m : Classifying SSVEP target frequnecy using TSTRCA-based ensemble classifier
 - itr.m : Calculating information transfer rate (ITR)